LinkedEarth/RLeapFROGS/chapters/module2.md

 Notice that our new parameter triggers an 'if' switch, which in turn determines the type of output returned by the function.

+'letters' is a built-in variable, a vector of the 26 letters of the alphabet. 'tolower()' is a function that takes letters and returns the lower-case equivalent.

+comparing 'letters' with the first letter of the input 'string' using the '==' operator returns a set of 26 boolean values

+the function 'which()' tells us which of the 26 boolean values are 'TRUE', and as 'z' is the 26th letter of the alphabet, we get 26

 </exercise>